I’M A NURSE!

 ADVOCATE & EDUCATOR

 Growing up the daughter and granddaughter of nurses, you would think my career choice was an easy one.
 In reality, I didn’t like the idea of working in a hospital forever, and that’s what I thought it meant to be a nurse.
 So it wasn’t until I learned more about the opportunities for advanced practice nurses, combined with a little nudge from my amazing mentor and mother, that I actually chose nursing.
-My path was clear to me, and by design it started with women’s and gender studies and an education in social justice, community organizing, and advocacy.
+My path became clear to me: take care of women and families.
+So I started with a degree in gender studies and an education in social justice, community organizing, and advocacy.

 The core of advocacy is education.
 In order to advocate - for yourself, for your family, for your community - you must arm yourself with information.
 And in order to successfully advocate, you must be able to teach.